andrewufrank/daino/README.txt

 -   there must be a file settingsN.yaml
 -   in LayoutFlags.hs is the current name as "settings3"
--   ssgbake
+-   daino

 ## ftp to hosted server

 to transfer the baked code to a hosted server use ncftp (apt install ncftp in debian, documentation [https://www.ncftp.com/ncftp/doc/ncftpput.html])

-> cd /home/frank/Workspace11/ssg/doc/site/baked
+> cd /home/frank/Workspace11/daino/doc/site/baked
-> ncftpput -R -z -u "gerastre" -p "PASSWORD" gerastree.at /ssg.gerastree.at/ .
+> ncftpput -R -z -u "gerastre" -p "PASSWORD" gerastree.at /daino.gerastree.at/ .